mvdh7/calkulate/docs/index.md

   * [Version history](versions): changes from version to version; and
   * [Literature references](references): a key to the codes used for citations.

-## Development status

-Calkulate v2.0 is in beta.
-Tests of the accuracy of its coefficients and equations are underway, so results may change.
-The API may change and functions may be added or removed.
-Use at your own peril!

 ## Citation

 A paper describing Calkulate v2 is in preparation.
 For now, if you use any version of Calkulate in your research, please cite it as: